 An example of how a negative self-image can hurt the pocketbook is illustrated by the situation of a bright, well-educated client whom I will call Ken.
 He was a scapegoat for his parents and brothers who were themselves deeply insecure emotionally.
 They were jealous of his intelligence.
 His family’s lifelong putdowns were incorporated into his view of himself.
 Ken feels inadequate, empty, and disrespected.
 He works for menial wages in the family business where he is exposed to his father’s humiliating and insensitive remarks.

 First, there is the universal condition of human beings (as contrasted with the animal kingdom) of a long period of early infancy.
 Therefore, we experience an extended and prolonged time of dependency, helplessness, and feeling small.

-who experience exclusion because dad and mom have each other, and they are too small and powerless to compete.
+Second, we often encounter life experiences that cause us to feel like outsiders.
+This happened to Ken in relation to his father and brothers.
+It may happen to children who experience exclusion because dad and mom have each other, and they are too small and powerless to compete.
 Divorce is another life situation when a child experiences the physical separation of one parent and the feared loss of the custodial parent.
 In all these cases, a child is often left with a profound sadness and loss which can carry over into adult life as poor self-esteem and heightened abandonment fears.